2026 Council and school pay web image

 Without dedicated staff, local government will collapse.
 And without fair pay, councils will continue to struggle to recruit and retain staff.

-The latest pay claim for local government staff in England, Cymru and Northern Ireland has been submitted on Monday 1 December 2025.
-The employers will consult on our claim during December to January, and we are urging them to respond as soon as possible.
+The 2026/27 pay claim for local government staff in England, Cymru and Northern Ireland has been submitted on Monday 1 December 2025.
+The employers consulted on our claim during December to January.

 Our claim includes (based on a one-year settlement):